Lessons Learned On The Journey To High Quality Student Work (Part 1)

 Armed with this new understanding, be ready for students to call you out on your critique pitfalls.
 Mine wasted no time with reminding me of all the times I simply wrote, “excellent” on their papers, and they had the evidence to prove it.
 Accountability works both ways.

 Lesson #3: Honor the Patina, Not Just the Shine

 In my zeal to lead students to high-quality work, I became obsessed with how the final products looked, especially with student projects.
 I wanted to turn my hallway into a museum that highlighted only the best.
 Aesthetics and craftsmanship matter, but my tunnel vision turned many of my students off.
 I had become too focused on “pretty” products, and that prevented me from respecting the real learning.

 To honor all student growth, I turned my focus from product to process.
 Students started archiving drafts of work in their digital portfolios.
 In the past, students had just thrown those away.
 Now, they were platforms for reflection and growth.
 It was amazing to look back on a project and see how a student progressed through those drafts.
 It provided a compelling narrative of the struggles and accomplishments that can only happen when you are willing to curate and use crude, flawed work.

 Remember, shiny end products can be nice.
 However, nothing is more beautiful than the patina that is earned over time through imperfect drafts.
 Perhaps nothing makes this point clearly than Austin’s Butterfly.

-Stay tuned for Part 2 to read my three final lessons and a bonus tip that might be the most important of all.
+Read Part 2 for my three final lessons and a bonus tip that might be the most important of all.

 image attribution: Eric White’s classroom